New Orleans — you are now completely on your own.

 Chairman of the board Simon Peter told Neutral Ground News that God’s concerns came to a head when his only Son, Jesus Christ, recently went missing in the city after making a visit to review the division’s operations.

 “We still haven’t found Jesus.
 Right now, all we can do is pray and wait for His return,” Peter said, who revealed Christ has been unreachable for three days now.

 “It has been a great 300-year run and we thank the community for its incredible support with all the street names, churches, and the sports team,” Peter said.
 “But everyone saw this coming, especially God, and, unfortunately, the end is here.”

-Mayor Mitch Landrieu spokesman Steve Mayer said City officials are responding to God’s concerns with a tactical plan in the hopes of changing His mind.
-While he declined to go into specifics, Mayer said overtime has been approved to increase the presence of officers around the remaining monuments across the city.
+Mayor Cantrell spokesman Steve Mayer said City officials are responding to God’s concerns with a tactical plan in the hopes of changing His mind.
+While he declined to go into specifics, Mayer said parking meter cameras and even lower speed zone thresholds have been approved to increase security across the city.

-“Having businesses thrive and feel safe, that’s a priority and will remain a priority to the end of Mayor Landrieu’s term, as soon as he gets back from being out of town,” he said.
+“Having businesses thrive and feel safe, that’s a priority and will remain a priority throughout Mayor Cantrell’s term, as soon as she gets back from being out of town,” he said.

 “The police don’t come.
 Guardian angels don’t come,” Central City resident Noah Guy lamented.
 “What are we supposed to do now?”